KANAjetzt/blog/posts/Creating-a-Twitch-extension-mod/index.md

 ![Diagram showing that the pubsub messages are alternating between update and catch-up.
 Each catch-up itself is alternating between image upload and game data catch-up.](./catchup_timings.png)

-Because each image chunk takes up an entire update, so 3 seconds, I came up with this flow for the Sender.
+Because each image chunk takes up an entire update, I came up with the following flow for the Sender.
 Before the Sender fills the batch of data to send, it decides if it is an update or a catch-up.
 If it is a catch-up, it decides again to send image data or item, stats, and weapon data.
 With that, the priority is always on the current data, and the pubsub pipe is not clogged up with image chunks.

 ## Building the Overlay